Brian Anderson Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.

-- The Orioles have the 15th-ranked team ERA among all league pitching staffs (4.17).
+- The Orioles have a 4.27 team ERA that ranks 17th across all MLB pitching staffs.

-- Orioles pitchers combine to allow 69 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- The Orioles rank 19th in baseball in home runs allowed (72 total, 1.2 per game).

-- Kremer (6-2) takes the mound for the Orioles in his 13th start of the season.
-He's put together a 4.43 ERA in 65 2/3 innings pitched, with 54 strikeouts.

-- His most recent appearance was on Saturday against the San Francisco Giants, when the right-hander threw six innings, surrendering two earned runs while giving up five hits.
+- In his most recent appearance on Sunday, the righty tossed four innings against the San Francisco Giants, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.